fatehrai/Rai_F_Data_Visualization/README.md

 # Olympic Data Viz Project

-## Different narratives contrived from the Olympic Medal Data
+## A one page app created to show three different narratives contrived from the Winter Olympic Medal Data provided in MMED-1054.